Civil Litigation, Civil Rights, Employment & Commercial Law, Insurance Litigation

 - Ralph Losey, Esq., https://e-discoveryteam.com/2011/08/31/case-where-it-tech’s-fast-talk-had-zero-persuasive-value-with-judge/

-Among other matters, Attorney Bagnell is currently representing law enforcement officers in Connecticut and Virginia whose weapons fired without the trigger being pulled, shooting them and causing substantial harm.
+Among other matters, Attorney Bagnell is representing law enforcement officers in Connecticut and Virginia whose weapons fired un-commanded, shooting them and, in one case, severing the officer's femur in half.
+Coverage of these cases can be found on his News page.

 In July 2016, he concluded an eight-year bad faith denial lawsuit against AIG, having defeated the company’s motion for summary judgment on the claim of unfair insurance practices.
 “While the delay in the case was extreme, we were pleased with the outcome made possible by a new judge.
 Under no circumstances may an insurance company delay a coverage determination for more than four years on the exact type of claim a $5 million EPLI policy was written to cover, without waiving defenses to the claim."